Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

     	}
 }

+^ It has a method to persist its values to a row in its DynamoDB table.
+This is a simplified version.

-^ Create a key from a struct's properties
+^ We create a key from its properties

-^ Convert that to your query, then submit the request
+^ Convert that to our query, then submit the request

 ----

 # 🥁

+^ So with all of that, we can create our route to update the lock.

 ----